+The team, spurred by curiosities, have collaboratively crafted material informed by research into local fauna and flora, our molecular ancestors, soft sculptures, local histories, the body in nature, and much more.
 The project asks us to carry our bodies back into ecosystems that created us.
-It is a love story about the joy and magic of nature created.
+It is a love story about the joy and magic of nature.
 It is a reminder of where we came from, and where we pour our attention.

-Véronique Emmett, Noah McKimm, and Sierra Megas
+Performers: Nicole Bartosinski, Allison Brooks, Amber Downie-Back, Véronique Emmett, Noah McKimm, and Sierra Megas

-costume design by Corina Fischer
+Costume Design by Corina Fischer

-research team: Andrew Barrett, Nicole Bartosinski, Allison Brooks, Amber Downie-Back, Noah McKimm, and Sierra Megas
+Project Research Team: Andrew Barrett, Nicole Bartosinski, Allison Brooks, Amber Downie-Back, Noah McKimm, and Sierra Megas